slash4-de/openstack/source/day3.rst

 Volume-from-Image properties
 When creating Block Storage volumes from images, also consider your configured image properties.
 If you alter the core image properties, you should also update your Block Storage configuration.
 Amend glance_core_properties in the /etc/cinder/cinder.conf file on all controller nodes to match the core properties you have set in the Image service.

- Get images

-The simplest way to obtain a virtual machine image that works with OpenStack is to download one that someone else has already created.
-Most of the images contain the cloud-init package to support SSH key pair and user data injection.
-Because many of the images disable SSH password authentication by default, boot the image with an injected key pair.
-You can SSH into the instance with the private key and default login account.
-See the OpenStack End User Guide for more information on how to create and inject key pairs with OpenStack.